 From a standstill to 100km/h (62mph) takes less than 3 seconds and just 5 seconds later the car has passed the 200 km/h (124mph) mark on its way to its max speed of 341km/h (212mph).
 Of course, such impressive acceleration requires braking that’s equally as impressive.
 And the 720S can come to a halt from 200 km/h (124mph) in just 4.6 seconds.
 That’s quicker than it took you to read the last sentence.

 Despite the striking looks and extraordinary power, the new technology features found in the new model are arguably most impressive, boasting a new Proactive Chassis Control II system and variable drift control.

-Added to this is McClaren’s expertise in carbon fibre structures which underpins the construction of the new 720S.
-The architecture is based around a new carbon fibre ‘tub’ and upper structure, the McClaren Monocage II.
+Added to this is McLaren’s expertise in carbon fibre structures which underpins the construction of the new 720S.
+The architecture is based around a new carbon fibre ‘tub’ and upper structure, the McLaren Monocage II.
 This delivers extreme strength and rigidity in a very lightweight structure.